2022 Halle Open

-The 2022 Halle Open (known for sponsorship reasons as the Terra Wortmann Open) was a tennis tournament played on outdoor grass courts.
+The 2022 Halle Open (known for sponsorship reasons as the Terra Wortmann Open) was a men's tennis tournament played on outdoor grass courts.
 It was the 29th edition of the Halle Open and part of the ATP Tour 500 series of the 2022 ATP Tour.
-It took place at the OWL Arena in Halle, Germany, between 13 and 19 June 2022.
+It took place at the OWL Arena in Halle, Germany, between 13 June and 19 June 2022.
+Fifth-seeded Hubert Hurkacz won the singles title.